Losant/losant-docs/docs/workflows/logic/mutate.md

 ### The Copy Rule

 The copy rule allows the duplication of an existing value at a path in the payload.
 There are two configuration properties, the source path and the destination path.
-The source path is a JSON path which defines what field should be the source of the value to copy.
-The destination path is a JSON path that defines where to place the copied value.
+The source path is a [payload path](/workflows/accessing-payload-data/#payload-paths) defining the field whose value should be copied.
+The destination path is also a [payload path](/workflows/accessing-payload-data/#payload-paths) which defines where to place the copied value.

 ![Mutate Node Copy Rule](/images/workflows/logic/mutate-node-copy-rule.png "Mutate Node Copy Rule")